Mkasi8/alx-low_level_programming/0x08-recursion/README.md

 3- returns a factorial of a number
 4- return the value of x raised to to the power of y 5- returns the square root of a number
+6 - Returns 0 if a number is a prime, otherwise 0